 When the car AC system is overfilled with refrigerant, the high pressured refrigerant shuts off the car AC high-pressure switch, making the compressor deactivate.

-So, when the AC is turned ON, it blows cold air at first, but soon the cold air turns to warm air because the high-pressure switch shuts off the compressor clutch, as a result, ac runs at different speeds.
+So, when the A/C is turned ON, it emits chilly air at first, but soon the cold air turns to heated air because the high-pressure switch shuts off the compressor clutch, as a result, ac run at different speeds.

 Related Post • How To Convert R12 To R134a: Conversion Chart & Formula